geochrist/dctk/README.md

 The spice deck writer is almost functional:
 - Connectivity is correct for single input/output cells.
+- It does not yet generate voltage waveform for input pin.
 - It does not (yet) sensitize the unused inputs.
 - It will include pointer to spice library, assuming it is given as an option.
 - It will include pointer to spice models, assuming it is given as an optin.